 Boquerones (for as better known as Anchovies) are quite popular across the world, so no wonder, they are also popular tapas in Valencian bars.

-Especially, they go very well with the pint of cold beer (note that wine is not suggested because the vinegar and wine do not go well together).
+Especially, they go very well with a pint of cold beer (note that wine is not suggested because the vinegar and wine do not go well together).

 8. Russian Salad (Ensaladilla Rusa)